isotopp/isotopp.github.io/_posts/2020-12-09-embracing-the-stream.md

 - Vulnerabilities
 - Commit frequency and time to fix for each dependency, abandonware alert

 and many more things.
-With these processes, and repositories, and with one other ingredient, we have made rollouts and rollbacks an automated and uniform procedure, provided we find a way to manage and evolve state properly.
+Using the repositories and proper processes and one other ingredient, we have made rollouts and rollbacks an automated and uniform procedure.
+That is, provided we find a way to manage and evolve persisted state properly.

 Compared to the hand crafted bespoke rollout and rollback procedures of the 2010s, this is tremendous progress.

 ### Immutable infrastructure, and reproducible builds

-This other ingredient is immutable infrastructure.
+This one other ingredient is immutable infrastructure.

 It is the basic idea that we do no longer manipulate the state of the base image we run our code on, ever, after it is deployed.
 It's basically death to Puppet and its likes.